ZiningWang/Sparse_Pooling/avod/README.md

 ## Getting Started
 WZN: Implemented and tested on Ubuntu 16.04 with Python 3.5, CUDA9.0, cudnn7.1 and Tensorflow 1.8.0.
-WZN: The following instructions is basically the same with avod except for the TRAINING CONFIGURATION (and GET KITTI RESULT)
+WZN: The following instructions is basically the same with avod except for the 'TRAINING CONFIGURATION' (and 'GET KITTI RESULT')

 1. Clone this repo